 Benefits to Members

-Accessing funds.
-While this account is held in your name, you cannot withdraw from it, nor can the balance be used to pay your premium.
-The funds within it will remain on PURE’s balance sheet to support PURE’s overall claims-paying ability, beneﬁting the membership as a whole.
+For the first nine years of membership, you cannot withdraw from it, nor can the balance be used to pay your premium.
+The funds within it will remain on PURE’s balance sheet to support PURE’s overall claims-paying ability, benefiting the membership as a whole.

 1. The precise handling of SSA’s is subject to PURE’s Subscriber’s Agreement and Power of Attorney, with oversight from the Florida Office of Insurance Regulation.
 PURE’s operating results depend substantially upon the Company’s loss experience.
 Actual experience may deviate from expected results due to factors including frequency of losses or multiple large losses.